DinoChiesa/electronjs-load-gen/README.md

 ## Disclaimer

-This example is not an official Google product, nor is it part of an official Google product.
+This tool is not an official Google product, nor is it part of an official Google product.

 ## Basic Usage